zio/zio-sqs/docs/index.md

 where:

 - `queueUrl: String` - an SQS queue URL
-- `serializer: Serializer[T]` - a instance of [zio.sqs.serialization.Serializer](src/main/scala/zio/sqs/serialization/Serializer.scala) that can be used to convert an object of type `T` to a string.
+- `serializer: Serializer[T]` - an instance of `zio.sqs.serialization.Serializer` that can be used to convert an object of type `T` to a string.

   ```scala
     trait Serializer[T] {
       def apply(t: T): String
     }
   ```
   If a published message is already a string, `Serializer.serializeString` can be used.
-- `settings: ProducerSettings` - a set of [settings](src/main/scala/zio/sqs/producer/ProducerSettings.scala) used to configure the producer.
+- `settings: ProducerSettings` - a set of settings (`ProducerSettings`) used to configure the producer.
     - `batchSize: Int` - The size of the batch to use, [1-10] (default: 10).
     - `duration: Duration` - Time to wait for the batch to be full (have the specified batchSize) (default: 500 milliseconds).
     - `parallelism: Int` - The number of concurrent requests to make to SQS (default: 16).